Where’s the meat?

-Neck bones are the original “where’s the meat” dish!
-The emphasis for original soul food was never on a lot of meat, in fact it’s a cuisine with heavy emphasis on sides.
+In my opinion, neck bones are the original “where’s the meat” dish!
+Originally, soul food was never about a lot of meat!
+Infact it’s heavy on sides.
 Why?
 Well probably because meat was scarce!
+Like, get out the magnifying glass to find it scarce!
 The slaves got the scraps, leftovers and parts that the people who owned them didn’t want.
 I think that’s why we have so many great soup, stew and casserole recipes because these dishes contained a little meat to season the dish but were filled with vegetables, beans, rice, potatoes etc.

 Today modern soul food recipes are a lot heavier on the meats.
-Ribs, pork chops, meat loaf, fried chicken, roasts – etc., was not food that would have been available during slavery.
-Recently, I had a plate of neck bones and potatoes.
-I hadn’t eaten this dish in years and it was really good!
-It reminded me that southern/soul food originally didn’t rely heavily on a lot of meat.
-The dishes relied on flavor and fresh ingredients – farm to table was the way of life.
-Slaves ate what they grew and scavenged with a little bit of meat thrown in here and there when they could get it.
+Because ribs, pork chops, meat loaf, fried chicken, roasts – etc., was not food that would have been available during slavery.
+At least, not available to the slaves!
+Recently I had a plate of neck bones and potatoes which I hadn’t eaten in years and it was really good!
+And it reminded me that southern/soul food originally didn’t rely heavily on a lot of meat.
+Because the dishes relied on flavor and fresh ingredients, farm to table was the way of life.
+So, slaves ate what they grew and scavenged with a little bit of meat thrown in here and there when they could get it.

 - 3 lbs. of pork neck bones

 - 4 stocks of celery cut up